pfvernon2/OSCine/README.md

 * OSCMessage & OSCBundle
 * OSCAddressPattern & OSCArgument

-If you are building an OSC client you will need to insantiate one of the `OSCClientUDP` or `OSCClientTCP` classes.
+If you are developing an OSC client you will need to insantiate one of the `OSCClientUDP` or `OSCClientTCP` classes.
 Additionally you will need to implement a class conforming to `OSCClientDelegate` in order to monitor the network state change information.

 To begin sending messages from your client call  `client.connect()` with either a specific address and port or the name of the Bonjour service to browse for.
 By default the standard OSC service types `_osc._udp` and `_osc._tcp` are used for browsing but this can be set to any custom service type you may care to use.